kasnerz/npfl140/05_task_generation/README.md

 - The instruction-tuned models (1, 3, 4) should be queried with the `chat/completions` endpoint, which makes sure that the input is appropriately formatted for each model.
 You can easily prompt these models with instructions in natural language.
 - The base model (2) should be queried with the `completions` endpoint.
 The model is only pre-trained on the next token prediction, so you need to formulate your task with that in mind (kudos if you are able to do that!)

+An example of how to use both  API endpoints is included in the sample code.

-*(Please, do not use the API for anything else than this assignment).*
+*Please, do not use the API for anything else than this assignment.*

 ## Tasks